1991 Budweiser at The Glen

 The 1991 Budweiser at The Glen was the 18th stock car race of the 1991 NASCAR Winston Cup Series and the sixth iteration of the event.
 The race was held on Sunday, August 11, 1991, before an audience of 125,000 on the 2.428 mi short course at Watkins Glen International in Watkins Glen, New York, USA.

 The race was won by Ernie Irvan in the #4 Kodak Chevrolet for Morgan-McClure Motorsports.
 Ricky Rudd finished second in the #5 Tide Chevrolet for Hendrick Motorsports, and Mark Martin finished third in the #6 Valvoline Ford for Roush Racing.

 The race was marred by a crash involving Jimmy Means and J. D. McDuffie in the circuit's fifth turn, The Loop, during lap five.
 A mechanical failure on McDuffie's #70 Pontiac led to him crashing at nearly full race speed into a tire barrier, where he was killed on impact.

 Background

+Media coverage

+The race was covered on television by ESPN as part of their contract to air NASCAR Winston Cup Series events.
+Bob Jenkins, Benny Parsons, and Ned Jarrett were the broadcast team with Jerry Punch and John Kernan as pit reporters.
+Jenkins called the race from the broadcast tower on the front stretch while Parsons and Jarrett were stationed on the track; Parsons was stationed at turn 1 while Jarrett was positioned at the exit of The Loop in turn 5.

+Radio coverage was provided by Motor Racing Network.